 Talent moves the right eye along the optical axis.

+Repeat 3.5 and 3.6 until the X- corneal reflection stays in the center

 Shot of X-CR staying in the center when the camera arm swings left and right.
 TXT: Restart the adjustment if the right eye moves during a repetition.

 Then measure the vertical distance between the Y- and the X- corneal reflection.
 Turn on the Y- corneal reflection LED and record its position on the video [1], then switch to the X- corneal reflection LED and record its position [2].

+SCREEN: Click ‘Calibration’ button and then ‘run’ button.

 SCREEN: The Y-CR LED is being turned on, and its position is being recorded.

 SCREEN: The X-CR LED is being turned on, and its position is being recorded.